 The complete list of the software modules found in the HSA is shown in Table 9.
 The breakup of scope between modules could have been done in multiple different ways, depending on the system architect.
 However, the guiding principle for this specific delineation of software modules was the separation of concerns philosophy.
-Separation of concerns states that the software system should be decomposed into modules that each discretely solve the different aspects of the problem.17 This principle lends itself well to the component-based architecture of the Fprime software framework, discussed in the next section.
-18 Additionally, as shown in Table 9, many of the modules were provided and built into the Fprime framework, reducing overall development time.
+Separation of concerns states that the software system should be decomposed into modules that each discretely solve the different aspects of the problem [17].
+This principle lends itself well to the component-based architecture of the Fprime software framework [18], discussed in the next section.